open-compass/opencompass/docs/en/get_started/quick_start.md

 **Configure**: This is your starting point.
 Here, you'll set up the entire evaluation process, choosing the model(s) and dataset(s) to assess.
 You also have the option to select an evaluation strategy, the computation backend, and define how you'd like the results displayed.

 **Inference & Evaluation**: OpenCompass efficiently manages the heavy lifting, conducting parallel inference and evaluation on your chosen model(s) and dataset(s).
 The **Inference** phase is all about producing outputs from your datasets, whereas the **Evaluation** phase measures how well these outputs align with the gold standard answers.
-While this procedure is broken down into multiple "tasks" that run concurrently for greater efficiency, be aware that limited computational resources might introduce some overheads.
-For a deeper understanding, you can refer to our [FAQ: Efficiency](faq.md#efficiency).
+While this procedure is broken down into multiple "tasks" that run concurrently for greater efficiency, be aware that working with limited computational resources might introduce some unexpected overheads, and resulting in generally slower evaluation.
+To understand this issue and know how to solve it, check out [FAQ: Efficiency](faq.md#efficiency).

 **Visualization**: Once the evaluation is done, OpenCompass collates the results into an easy-to-read table and saves them as both CSV and TXT files.
 If you need real-time updates, you can activate lark reporting and get immediate status reports in your Lark clients.